Sedation Dentistry Nashua, NH

 How will I feel after dental sedation?

-Can I drink water before conscious sedation?
+Can I drink water before oral conscious sedation?

-Are you asleep during conscious sedation?
+Are you asleep during oral conscious sedation?

 Patients are not fully asleep during conscious sedation; however, they will be in a euphoric dream-like state and, in most cases, are unable to speak.
 Some patients may fall asleep during conscious sedation; however, this type of sedation should not knock you out.
+You usually don’t remember parts or all of your procedure under oral conscious sedation.